Meet the The Roossinck Family

 Established in 1930, Kugel Farms is a place where family and farming come together.
 Nestled in the heart of Southwest Michigan, its idyllic location lends itself to ideal growing conditions with rolling hills, fertile soil, and a temperate climate thanks to the Lake Michigan coast 15 miles away.

-J Engelsma Orchard
+Meet Michigan Apple Growers - J Engelsma Orchard

-J Engelsma Orchards, Inc.
+J Engelsma Orchards

 Jim Engelsma’s grandfather George bought an 80 acre farm in 1920 and began farming 18 dairy cows and 35 acres of raspberries and other vegetables on the land that is now called J Engelsma Orchards, Inc. Jim’s father was the first person to plant apple trees on their land.
 Currently, Jim farms 145 acres of apples and peaches and his fresh apple cider has won many awards over the years.

 Travis Bratschi started working on his grandpa’s cherry and apple farm every summer beginning at age seven.
 Farming all the way through high school, Travis learned the key components to good farming practices and found himself back on the farm after graduating college and working at a pest control company for two years.
-He says he has a passion for working in the fruit industry and hopes to keep expanding his farm in the future.
+He says he has a passion for working in the fruit industry and hopes to keep expanding his farm, Bratschi Orchards, in the future.

-Joe Rasch Orchard
+Joe Rasch Orchards

 Growing up on an apple farm, working in the apple industry seemed like second nature to Joe Rasch.
 Joe Rasch Orchards, Inc. now has two locations in Conklin and Sparta, where he harvests apples and cherries every season.
 His five children, Jessica, Rob, Katie, Emily and Liz, get to experience the same everyday lifestyle that their dad had growing up on an apple farm.